Conservative coalition: After the New Deal (1940-1960)

 Some infrastructure bills received conservative support, and funding for more highways was approved under both FDR and President Dwight D. Eisenhower; Eisenhower also expanded public housing.
 While such liberal successes did happen, they often required negotiations between factions controlling different House committees.
 With conservatives heavily influencing the House agenda through the House Rules Committee and the threat of possible filibusters in the Senate (which then required a 2/3 majority to break) several liberal initiatives such as a health insurance program were stopped.
-Truman's Fair Deal in 1949–1951 was entirely defeated, except for one public housing provision when conservatives split.
+Truman's civil rights act died in Congress, leaving him to use executive orders to act against segregation.
+Much of Truman's Fair Deal in 1949–1951 was defeated, with exceptions such as a public housing provision when conservatives split.
+Truman was frustrated by continued conservative strength in Congress, in spite of liberal gains in the 1948 midterm elections.
+As noted by one study, "First of all, only one-third of the Senate is up for election every two years.
+In spite of the fact that the House has a narrow liberal majority, there are only 38 votes in the Senate wholeheartedly committed to the liberal program endorsed by the American voters last November."
+Also, while northern Democrats supported the Truman Administration's social welfare initiatives 91% of the time, the corresponding figure for southern Democrats was 46%.